anonychun/siwi/README.md

 * **Fast** - running on top of HTTP and compiled into native binary code
 * **Multiplatform** - Linux, Mac, Windows and uses browser so other platforms like a smartphone can use too
 * **Efficient** - just need to run on one device and another device as a client
-* **Concurrent** - when uploading multiple files at once, the file will be processed asynchronously so that there is no need to wait for the file to finish, to upload the next file
+* **Concurrent** - when uploading multiple files at once, the files will be processed asynchronously so that there is no need to wait for the file to finish, to upload the next file
 * **No external dependencies** - no need additional requirement
 * **Min cost** uses network/wireless to interaction, don't need to buy any physical device for communicating